Customer Questions - "What's a phono stage and do I really need one?"

 A phono stage is a kind of pre-amplifier that every turntable needs.
 The signal that comes out of the turntable is veeeery quiet, and needs to be boosted before it reaches the amplifier, which is where the phono stage comes in.
 Sometimes it's built into the turntable, sometimes it's separate (an external phono stage), and sometimes it's built into the amplifier.

 What you're connecting your turntable to will determine whether you need a phono stage or not: if you're connecting your turntable directly to an active speaker (like Justin here), then you'll almost certainly need one.
 If you're connecting your turntable to an amplifier, then it's worth checking whether it has one built in already.

-If you're buying a brand new turntable and also need a phono stage, then the simplest solution is to buy a model with a built-in one (by using our turntable builder and selecting "Built-in phono stage" from the drop-down menu).
+If you're buying a brand new turntable and also need a phono stage, then the simplest solution is to buy a model with a built-in one (our product builder page will help you find what you need!).
 And if you already own a turntable but still need a phono stage, we've also got you covered!